nanditha16/Python/src/DS_Algo/README.md

             Each digit can be followed by 3 operators or be part of a longer number.
             Exponential due to recursive branching.
         - Space Complexity: O(n) for recursion stack and path string.

+71. findAnagrams(self, s: str, p: str) -> List[int]: Find All Anagrams in a String
+    - “I keep a 26-length frequency array for p and another for the current window of size len(p) in s.
+As I expand right, I increment that char; if the window gets too big, I decrement the left char and move left.
+Whenever window size equals m and the two arrays match, I push left to the result.
+Runs in O(n) time, O(1) space.”
+    - Intuition: An anagram of p is just a reordering of its letters.
+So as we slide a window of length len(p) over s, we only need to check if the window’s letter frequencies match p’s frequencies.
+Keep counts for a..z and update them incrementally as the window moves, instead of recomputing from scratch.
+    - Approach: Precompute target_freq[26] for p.
+Sweep s with a sliding window [left..right]:
+        1. Add s[right] to window_freq.
+        2. If window size exceeds m, remove s[left] and increment left.
+        3. When window size equals m, if window_freq == target_freq, record left.
+            his uses two fixed-size arrays (26) and O(1) updates per step.
+    - Complexity: Let: n=len(s), mad=len(p)
+        - Time Complexity: O(n) — each character is processed once in the sliding window.
+        - Space Complexity: O(1) — fixed-size arrays of 26 elements (constant space).

+72. checkInclusion(self, s1: str, s2: str) -> bool: Permutation in String
+    - “I keep two 26-length counters: one for s1, one for a moving window in s2 of the same length.
+I initialize on the first window, then slide: increment the entering char, decrement the leaving char.
+If the counters ever match, that window is a permutation of s1 → return True.
+Otherwise, return False.
+Linear time, constant space.”
+    - Intuition: We’re checking if any substring of s2 is a permutation of s1.
+Two strings are permutations if their letter counts match.
+So keep a sliding window of length len(s1) over s2 and compare frequency arrays (size 26).
+Update counts in O(1) as the window moves; if a window’s counts equal s1’s counts, we found a permutation.
+    - Approach:
+        1. Build s1_freq[26] and the first window’s window_freq[26] from s2[0:len_s1].
+        2. If they match, return True.
+        3. Slide the window from left to right:
+            Add the new right char, remove the old left char from window_freq.
+            After each slide, if window_freq == s1_freq, return True.
+        4. If no match by the end, return False.
+    - Complexity: Time O(n) over s2 with O(1) work per step; Space O(1) (two fixed 26-length arrays).
+Let: n=len(s2), m=len(s1)
+        - Time Complexity: O(n) — each character is processed once in the sliding window.
+        - Space Complexity: O(1) — fixed-size arrays of 26 elements (constant space).

+73. intervalIntersection(self, firstList: List[List[int]], secondList: List[List[int]]) -> List[List[int]]: Interval List Intersections
+    - “I sweep both sorted lists with two pointers.
+For each pair, if they overlap, I record [max start, min end].
+Then I advance the interval that ends first, since it can’t intersect future intervals.
+One linear pass yields all intersections.”
+    - Intuition: Two sorted interval lists overlap only around the intervals that are currently “active.”
+If the current pair overlaps, their intersection is simply [max(starts), min(ends)].
+After processing a pair, advance the pointer of the interval that finishes first—it can’t intersect anything later.
+    - Approach: Use two pointers i, j over firstList and secondList.
+While both in-bounds:
+        1. Let [s1,e1]=first[i], [s2,e2]=second[j].
+        2. If they overlap (s1 ≤ e2 and s2 ≤ e1), append [max(s1,s2), min(e1,e2)].
+        3. Move the pointer whose end is smaller: i += 1 if e1 < e2, else j += 1.Return all collected intersections.
+    - Complexity: O(m + n) time, O(1) extra space (output aside).
+Let: n=len(firstList), m=len(secondList)
+        - Time Complexity: O(n+m) — each interval is processed once.
+        - Space Complexity: O(k) — where k is the number of intersections (output size).